CAQ insists religious symbol ban can't be Islamophobic if it's also anti-Semitic - The Beaverton

 “Besides, by targeting both Jews and Muslims, they cancel each other out.
 That’s just math.”

-While the is facing a backlash from human rights groups, the party defends itself against the charges, claiming it’s an equal opportunity offender.
+While the is facing a backlash from human rights groups, the defends itself against the charges, claiming it’s an equal opportunity offender.
 By not target one specific religious symbol, the CAQ believes it’s an inclusive policy that will bring the province together by marginalizing all of Quebec’s minority groups.

 “Muslims, Jews, the ones who wear those Turban things… the CAQ is a big tent party that welcomes all forms of discrimination!” exclaimed Legault.

 Legault has announced his intention to invoke the to override any potential court challenges to the ban.
-He also said his will have a transition period in which people who want to continue wearing religious symbols will be given the chance to transfer to jobs in different sectors, provinces, or Quebec’s newly created “economic ghettos.”
+He also said his government will have a transition period in which people who want to continue wearing religious symbols will be given the chance to transfer to jobs in different sectors, provinces, or Quebec’s newly created “economic ghettos.”